 7. Thrilling Kayaking on Lake Mead

-8. Tunnels, Slot and Hiking Trails.
+8. Tunnels, Slots and Hiking Trails.
 Oh-My!

 There are nine wilderness areas within the Lake Mead NRA.
 You can park for free and walk 4.5 miles to the Hoover Dam, passing through five tunnels that were carved through the mountains to help build the dam.